Managing Revisions: Sending Feedback to the Author

 - The updated submission is logged in the Revision Details tab for editorial action.

-After Author submitted the revsion request
+After Author submitted the revision request

 Once the author has submitted the revised manuscript in response to the editor's request, editorial users can review the updated files and revision history in the Revision Details tab.

-How to View the Revision Request Thread
+How to View the Revision Request Details

 To access the full details of a particular revision request: